Serval: Characteristics

 The serval is a slender, medium-sized cat; it stands 54 to 62 cm at the shoulder and weighs 8 to 18 kg, but females tend to be lighter.
 The head-and-body length is typically between 67 and 100 cm.
 Males tend to be sturdier than females.
 Prominent characteristics include the small head, large ears, spotted and striped coat, long legs and a black-tipped tail that is around 30 cm long.
 The serval has the longest legs of any cat relative to its body size, largely due to the greatly elongated metatarsal bones in the feet.
 The toes are elongated as well, and unusually mobile.

-The coat is basically golden-yellow to buff and extensively marked with black spots and stripes.
+The coat is golden-yellow to buff and extensively marked with black spots and stripes.
 The spots show great variation in size.
 Facial features include the whitish chin, spots, and streaks on the cheeks and the forehead, brownish or greenish eyes, white whiskers on the snout and near the ears, which are black on the back with a white horizontal band in the middle; three to four black stripes run from the back of the head onto the shoulders and then break into rows of spots.
 The white underbelly has dense and fluffy basal fur, and the soft guard hairs (the layer of fur protecting the basal fur) are 5–10 cm long.
 Guard hairs are up to 3 cm long on the neck, back and flanks, and are merely 1 cm long on the face.
 The serval has a good sense of smell, hearing and vision.

 The serval is similar to the sympatric caracal, but has a narrower spoor, a rounder skull, and lacks its prominent ear tufts.
 The closely set ears can rotate up to 180 degrees independently of each other and help in locating prey efficiently.

 Both leucistic and melanistic servals have been observed in captivity.
 In addition, the melanistic variant has been sighted in the wild, with most melanistic servals having been observed in Kenya.